hallettj/hallettj.github.com/source/_posts/2017-02-21-changes-i-would-make-to-go.markdown

 #[test]
 fn makes_a_vec() {
-    // We specify a type for the variable to instruct the compiler with
+    // We specify a type for the variable that holds the output of `make`.
-    // implementation of `make` to use.
-    let mut v: Vec<&str> = Make::make();
+    // This instructs the compiler which implementation of `make` to call. let mut v: Vec<&str> = Make::make();
     v.push("some string");
     assert_eq!("some string", v[0]);